Updated on July 12th, 2022

-Many students (and parents) assume that they don’t need to worry about scholarships until they are getting ready for the senior year.
-But failing to take action now means winning a scholarship could be more challenging in the future, making it harder to secure enough funds to finish college debt free.
+Many students (and parents) assume that they don’t need to worry about scholarships until they are getting ready for their senior year.
+But failing to take action now means winning a scholarship could be more challenging in the future, making it harder to secure enough funds to finish college debt-free.

 In fact, there are a lot of ways younger students can set themselves up for success with scholarships.
 Here’s how your child can get started today.